THE BIRTH OF VISION – In the shadow of my father’s glory Surreal painting herons flight

 Ready to deploy

 While videoing friends windsurfing at Rangiputa, Kari Kari Peninsula, Northland, New Zealand I heard strong guttural sounds of Herons cavorting in the sky above me.
-My dedication to videoing the boys and their toys was challenged.
 Looking above the Macrocarpa trees I observed Heron’s fantastic antics and realized I had a new story to tell.
 Videoing windsurfers was relegated to second place.

 They were using strong sea breezes while playing games in air currents and then landing in the Macrocarpa trees for periods of rest.
 That was it, I had to photograph these images.

 This surreal story had to be painted.
 Surreal painting herons flight